s6ch13/GenericTable/README.md

 # JavaFX Generic Table Library

 The goal of this project is to bring some of the basic excel like capabilities to javafx tables.
+This work is an offshoot of the development work at https://www.gemsoftware.org  Geotechnical Engineering Modelling Software (GEMS)

 ## Supports :
 1) Editing of cells in tableview